thaysom22/gitpod-full-template-dec2020/TESTING.md

 **Bugs fixed**

 * Gameover modal does not launch when player 2 turns decrease to zero (game continues).
 Moved calls to endGameCheck() function to after call to updateScoreboardDOM() function so that when check on player2turns === 0 is performed the scorebaord object is up to date.
 Also removed setTimeout wrapper from showGameoverModal function so gameover modal is displayed immediately after gameboard overlay is closed.
+* On iOS iphone 5 the player turns text overlaps container.
+Fix: reduced font size of player turns label and avlue on mobile devices.

 ### Gameboard component